elab/jgit-buildnumber/README.md

 param                                                        | desc
 -------------------------------------------------------------|----------------------------------------------
+prefix                                                       | Properties are published with this "namespace" prefix.
+You may want to redefine the default value:<ul><li>to avoid name clashes with other plugins;<li>to extract properties for multiple Git repos (use multiple plugin &lt;execution&gt; sections with different prefixes for that).</ul> Default: `git.`
 <a name="dirtyValue">dirtyValue</a>                          | Value for `git.dirty` flag; default: String `dirty`.
 gitDateFormat                                                | Format for `git.authorDate` and `git.commitDate` (see Java `SimpleDateFormat`).
 The default locale will be used.
 TimeZone can be specified with `dateFormatTimeZone`.<br>Default: `yyyy-MM-dd`. buildDateFormat                                              | Format for `git.buildDate` (see Java `SimpleDateFormat`).
 The default locale will be used.
 TimeZone can be specified with `dateFormatTimeZone`.<br>Default: `yyyy-MM-dd HH:mm:ss`.